-Mrs. Flood was a pioneer of Maidstone her husband operat ing the elevator there for many years Maidstone, Ross and his and his operated wife Hones Class and his and now is operated wife, Hanna, Charles and his § by her sons in 1986, wife, Joan, of Essex, the late All the family still Margaret Sweet (1969). live nearby.
-Mrs. Flood lived on North ren and four great grandchild-Talbot Road at Oldcastle the last several years of her member of the Bethel Maid-stone U.C.W. and a life life.
+Mrs. Flood was a pioneer of Maidstone her husband operat ing the elevator there for many years and now is operated wife Hann Change and his wife, Ruth, of Maidstone, Ross and his and h and now is operated wife, Hanna, Charles and his by her sons in 1986, wife, Joan, of Essex, the late § All the family still Margaret Sweet (1969). live nearby.
+Mrs. Flood lived on North ren and four great grandchild-Talbot Road at Oldcastle the last life.

 STAR, TUESDAY, OCTOBER 22, 1985 RB.
-1, 1980 known than I was," says Ms Flood.
+1, 1980 known than I was," says Ms

+Flood.
 For another, she's got a better knowledge of the politicial ropes.

-But the married mother of five says her decision to run was not made without some sacrifices.
+But the married mother of five says her decision to run was not made without some